isomerpages/moe-dunmansec/_sec-1-registration/Purchases.md

 #### Purchase of Textbooks and School Uniforms

-Besides home delivery, to provide more flexibility and convenience to parents/guardians, you may also opt for onsite purchase or self-collection of books and school uniforms ordered online at the school.
-Please note
+<p style="text-align: justify;">Besides home delivery, to provide more flexibility and convenience to parents/guardians, you may also opt for onsite purchase or self-collection of books and school uniforms ordered online at the school.
+Please note</p>

 | | |
 | -------- | -------- |